-I am an Assistant Professor of Film at Portland State University, co-author of the 7th edition of Directing the Documentary, and a frequent presenter at film events.
+I am an Associate Professor of Film at Portland State University, co-author of the 7th edition of Directing the Documentary, and a frequent presenter at film events.
 I earned an MFA degree in Film and Video Production from Columbia College Chicago.

 I have over 17 years of full-time teaching experience instructing bachelor’s degree-seeking students in film and video production at regionally accredited institutions.
 I have designed and taught over 25 courses covering aspects of film production from story development to marketing & distribution.
 My specialty areas in teaching are documentary film production and professional development for the media industry.